chrisdone/website/posts/portals.markdown

 It also works perfectly with envrc mode, which is how Emacs integrates with direnv.

+`C-c C-c` on a portal will interrupt the process, as expected.

 I've been using this for a few weeks and frankly I'm surprised how well it works and fits my workflow.
 At work I have a foo.portals buffer which has 30 portals in it.
 Of those, 3 are presently running,